mohammadtaherri/flutter_challenges/articles/flutter_adaptive_ui_readme.md

 * Cupertino
 * Fluent

-Then we are going to use following widgets for building **Adaptive UI** based on these params:
+Then we are going to use the following widgets for building **Adaptive UI** based on these params:

 * [AdaptiveBuilder](#adaptivebuilder)
 * [PlatformBuilder](#platformbuilder)